We’ll talk about sea turtles in a bit, but first, let me ask you: have you ever tried to open your mouth underwater?

-It’s a misconception that all fish can breathe underwater; there are certain fish, like dolphins, whose respiratory system is similar to ours.
-As such, those fish cannot breathe underwater.
-That’s why they resurface so frequently to inhale and boost the oxygen level in their system.
+It’s a misconception that all fish can breathe underwater; there are certain aquatic creatures, like dolphins (dolphins are mammals like us) whose respiratory system is similar to ours.
+As such, they cannot breathe underwater.
+That’s why they resurface so frequently to inhale and boost the levels of oxygen in their system.

 However, most fish can breathe underwater.
 They open their mouth to let both food and water fill their oral cavity.
 The ingested food then makes it way into the digestive system for further ‘processing’, while the water is used to extract breathable oxygen.
 You see, the main component of the respiratory system of a fish consists of its gills.

 When water passes over the gill plates of a fish, the oxygen dissolved in water is extracted by the gill plates and the excess water is expelled.
 What this essentially means is that when fish need to breathe, they open their mouth and let it fill with water in order to extract breathable oxygen from that water!